-The Corporation will post the Meeting Materials, and its audited financial statements and management discussion and analysis for the year ended December 31, 2023, under its profile at www.sedarplus.ca and also at www.meetingdocuments.com/TSXT/GRC, and on its website at https://www.goldspringsresource.com/investors/financials-and-filings/.
+The Corporation will post the Meeting Materials, and its audited financial statements and management discussion and analysis for the year ended December 31, 2024, under its profile at www.goldspringsresource.com/investors/financials-and-filings/.

 Although the Meeting Materials will be posted electronically online, registered shareholders and Non-Registered Holders (subject to the provisions set out below under the heading "Advice to Beneficial Shareholders") will receive a "notice package" (the "Notice-and-Access Notification") by prepaid mail, which includes the information prescribed by NI 54-101, and a Form of Proxy, in the case of registered Shareholders, or VIF, in the case of Non-Registered Holders, enabling them to vote at the Meeting.
 Shareholders should follow the instructions for completion and delivery contained in the Form of Proxy or VIF, as the case may be, and are reminded to review the Circular before voting.